Michael0ne/TOD_tools/README.md

 # License

 All third party libraries come with their license included in appropriate header files, I do not own any rights to these libraries.
+I do not own any copyrights to original game code, this project code is not 100% accurate but aims to be so.